edi-sipka/Yoga_Studio_React/README.md

   - After cloning repository, run `npm install` to install all dependencies.
 Then run `npm start` to run the project.

-- **How I can run tests?**

-  - After cloning repository, run `npm install` to install all dependencies.
-Then run `npm test` to run the tests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>